alphagov/govuk-mobile-backend/README.md

 detect-secrets scan --baseline .secrets.baseline
 ```

-Which will launh an interactive commit session in the terminal.
+Which will launch an interactive commit session in the terminal.

 # CI/CD - Github Actions